Eman is a writer and textile engineer. She loves writing about natural fibers as well as many other topics.

 Sericin is a glue-like protein that surrounds the fibroin threads and binds them together.
 It forms (25-30%) of the total molecular weight of the silk.
 The molecular weight of the sericin varies from 10 to 400 kDa, depending on the method of extraction.

-The sericin portion varies along the layers of the cocoon, which is more common in the outer layer, where the fibroin fraction is lower.
-It is a highly hydrophilic protein with unique properties that benefit the development of cocoons as antibacterial properties, oxidation resistance, ultraviolet (UV) resistance and ease of moisture absorption and release.
+The sericin portion varies along with the layers of the cocoon, which is more common in the outer layer, where the fibroin fraction is lower.
+It is a highly hydrophilic protein with unique properties that benefit the development of cocoons as antibacterial properties, oxidation resistance, ultraviolet (UV) resistance, and ease of moisture absorption and release.

 Two main genes, Ser1 and Ser2, encode a 38 amino acid sequence of the molecule, which is the primary structure responsible for the mechanical strength of sericin.
 Sericin is the major amino acid responsible for hydrogen bonding in turns and helices.
 Sericin is easily degraded by heat and in an alkaline environment, which occurs during routine purification methods.